viodotcom/kube-review/docs/customization.md

 ]
 ```

-Finally, in order to use the overlay one has to specify the `KR_OVERLAY_PATH` variable and the env vars to be injected in the resources:
+Finally, in order to use the overlay one has to specify the `KR_OVERLAY_PATH` and `KR_OVERLAY_TARGET_DIR` variables and the env vars to be injected in the resources:

 ```
 KR_ID=nginx \